MichelDucartier/ada-jekyll/index.md

 ---
 layout: post
-title: The love-hate relationship of actors and characters
+title: The love-hate relationship between actors and their characters
 subtitle: Brought to you by the Advanced Data Arsonists
 ---